mahmudhasankhan/hr-datawarehousing/README.md

 A lot of goes under the hood to establish a stable connection between MSSQL and Airflow.
 So for anyone who is having problem connecting to a mssql database with airflow might benefit from this project.

-In brief, orchestrating a set of bash commands for installing odbc driver for sql server 18, and pyodbc in a dockerfile and spinning up a docker container based on the dockerfile and finally connecting a mssql database through pyodbc package with the help of odbc API does the trick.
+In brief, orchestrating a set of bash commands for installing odbc driver for sql server 18, and pyodbc in a dockerfile and spinning up a docker container based on the dockerfile and finally connecting a mssql database through pyodbc package with the help of odbc API does the job.

 ## Project Architecture :